Industrial Office Park

 Enough of this depressing stuff...

 OK - So Where Do I Begin?

 You are part of an industry.
 That means you know something that most investors in that industry do not know.
 Find the companies in that industry, including yours, and start to compare them.
-Add these companies to your poincast setup that you downloaded and installed on your PC.
-Start reading the articles associated with those companies and look at the other info poincast provides.
-In addition, book mark the yahoo.com financial page and the infoseek.com (go.net) stock page.
+Add these companies to your list and bookmark them.
+Start reading the articles associated with those companies and look at the other info the Internet provides.
+In addition, find one or two financial pages and bookmark them.
+They will change with time, the past Yahoo was the best but things changed circa 2002.
+You may need to open an account with etrade or another online company. yahoo.com financial page . google finance . stock analysis.
 Also bookmark this page you are reading, CassBeth Investing Data.

-Enter your stock symbols in yahoo and start clicking on the links.
+Enter your stock symbols in yahoo or google and start clicking on the links.
 Start with the chart, then check out the news, then the profile.
-Then enter the message board on yahoo for that stock.
+Then enter the message boards for that stock.
 Don't ever take any advise from a message board, however read it.
 Once in a while there is wonderful information about the company or a really great link that expands your horizons.
-Use infoseek to get quarter by quarter financial information.
-That information is also on poincast, but sometimes they do not match.
-That is a warning.
+Use infoseek to get quarter by quarter financial information - this is gone as of 2002.
 Double check all your important information that drives you into a decision.

 After about a month open an account with an online broker.
 We recommend E-Trade.
 There are other brokers and you can find them above, but we like E-Trade.
 Put a small amount of money in the account.
-While the money is transferring and you are waiting, play the etrade game.
+While the money is transferring and you are waiting, use the learning areas.
 That will get you familiar with the tools.
 When you are ready, make your investment.

 HELP !!!
 What do I Buy